anupamabhay/Highlighter/README.md

 # Highlighter
+* is a small JS project
-Highlights all words that are at least as large as the user's input
+* highlights all words that are at least as large as the user's input